indicates page is in Dutch

 Der Veer Family in the Netherlands" by Louis P. DeBoer - Published 1913

-and work by John J. Van Der Veer in 1912, which indicates that Cornelius came
+and work by John J. Van Der Veer in 1912.

-the colonial period, the connection to the Van Borsselen family is probably optimistic.
+the West Indies Company period, the connection to the Van Borsselen family is probably optimistic.

-Cornelius Jansz Dominicus based on a document from Dordrecht, The Netherlands dated 20 Jun 1706.
+Cornelius Jansz Dominicus was baptised on Mar 3, 1623 in Wemeldinge, Zeeland, The Netherlands.
+Based on a document from Dordrecht dated 20 Jun 1706,

-This document states that Dominicus Domincussen Van Der Veer of Midwout, New York is to recover monies owed his father Cornelius Dominicus from a brother named Jacob Dominicus living near the city of Goes.
+it states that Dominicus Domincussen Van Der Veer of Midwout, now Flatbush, New York, is to recover monies owed his father Cornelius Dominicus from a brother named Jacob Dominicus living near the city of Goes.

 Clearly within this document it refers to Cornelius Van Der Veer's family in New York and lists him as using the name Cornelius Dominicus and Cornelius Leeuw.